Sokolniki Exhibition and Convention Centre: History

 56 national and international expositions were exhibited in Sokolniki in 1959-1976.
 The largest events displayed printing, chemical, engineering and machine-building, automobile and geodesic industries’ production.
 That time 19,000 million people visited the exhibition pavilions.
 The American National Exhibition (1959) attracted over one million visitors and the French National Exhibition (1961) was visited by about 1.8 million people.
 The same interest was attracted by specialized industrial exhibitions.
 For example, the exhibition "Chemistry-1965" was visited by 1.5 million people.
 The collections of all these exhibitions were placed among others in the two exhibition halls left by the Americans after their exhibition in 1959.

 Since 1977, Sokolniki has been suffering the period of exhibition “stagnation” that ended only in late 1980s.
-In 1989, the German company “Glahe International” and the Moscow Fair Company (Moskau Messe) joined.
-Since that time Moskau Messe Exhibition Company has been carrying out its activities in Sokolniki Exhibition and Convention Centre.
-Thus, exhibition activity returned to Sokolniki.

-In 2009-2010 the Centre was reconstructed and renovated.
-The old pavilions were repaired and two new ones — a two-storey pavilion 7A and pavilion 4 — were constructed.

 In 2011, Sokolniki Exhibition and Convention Centre became a full member of the Russian Union of Exhibitions and Fairs, the Global Association of Exhibition Industry (UFI) and the International Association of Congress Centres (AIPC).

 In 2011 close interaction was established between Sokolniki Exhibition and Convention Centre and Sokolniki Park for Leisure and Recreation.
 A new development strategy to be evolved.

 Sokolniki Exhibition and Convention Centre today

 Nowadays, Sokolniki Exhibition and Convention Centre complex features 10 pavilions.
-Annually Sokolniki Exhibition and Convention Centre host more than 200 specialized exhibition and convention events, as well as social projects.

-Sokolniki Exhibition and Convention Centre has tight business relations with Moskau Messe Exhibition Company.
-Today, Moskau Messe organizes about 10 exhibition projects including Equiros (International Equestrian Exhibition), The Russian Education Forum, WAN Expo (Festival of pregnant women) and some others.

 Contemporary Museum of Calligraphy opened in Sokolniki is the only museum in Russia dedicated to the art of fancy writing.
 The National School of Calligraphy works at the Museum.